Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

 - **Option A:** High reward, high cost - always results in a net negative point balance.

 - **Option B:** Moderate reward, no cost - always results in a net positive point balance.

-The game is designed to assess the player's ability to accurately model complex-deterministic environments, and to make rational choices to maximize game rewards.

-Deviations from expected behavior may indicate an inability to correctly model gameplay.
-Correlation between irrational behavioral choices and behavioral compulsions may suggest that the inability to correctly model complex environments underlies behavioral compulsions in clinical populations.

 ## Description: